Behavioural Assessment Section

 This program could not function without the active participation of many parts of the community, including the Mennonite Central Committee, Correctional Service of Canada and other police agencies throughout Canada.

 The polygraph instrument tests physiological responses during a structured interview regarding an individual's involvement in a criminal investigation.
-Heart rate, respiration, blood pressure, and galvanic skin conductivity are recorded.
+Heart rate, respiration, blood pressure, and electro dermal activity are all recorded and evaluated.
+Results of the tests are evaluated by the examiner who may recommend that the test subject be either included or excluded from the investigation.
+Polygraph testing results are not admissible in Court as evidence of guilt.

-Polygraph examinations can be conducted on suspects, informants, and complainants in criminal investigations.
+Polygraph examinations can be used in almost any police investigation, and may be conducted on suspects, witnesses, informants, and complainants.

 S.O.R.E.U.
 (Sex Offender Registry Enforcement Unit)